EMPAT94/empat94.github.io/_gs/Chapter 14 - Avian Prosecution 1.md

 As I was about to add another function to increase the temperature, I heard Divin call out to me.
 He had sneaked close while I was looking into the window.
 The rest were still frolicking about below the tree.
 I was more surprised by the fact that he took initiative to call me out.
 "Hey, what's up?"
 I queried.

 "What were you and Arya talking about?" he asked with a straight face.
 I did not understand what he was talking about.
 Perhaps noticing my befuddlement, he elaborated, "On the last bridge and the one before, when the rest of us were sleeping."
 'I guess not all of you were sleeping, eh?'
 I thought to myself.
 "Ah that.
 You see she and I, being a Healer and Mage, can access our editors to create new spells.
-That is what we were discussing.
-Everything okay?"
-I asked.
-"Yes," he said impassively and walked away.
+That is what we were discussing."
+I replied.
+"OK" he said impassively and walked away before I could ask anything more.
 'What that was about?'
 I wondered.

 I decided to move as well, we had birds to hunt!